 Nobody likes moving.
-Stress-wise, it’s been compared to divorce or the death of a loved one.
-But it really doesn’t have to be that bad.
+Stress-wise, it is been compared to divorce or the death of a loved one.
+But it really does not have to be that bad.
 Some good planning can help smooth things out, and make your move an easier experience.
 Here are a few ideas to help you plan:

 The less stuff you have to pack and transport, the simpler your move will be.
 Clear out the basement, the attic, closets, the junk drawer and the shed.
 Have a yard sale, sell it on Craigslist, take it to Goodwill, or throw it away.
-If you’re moving far away, consider getting rid of furniture, too.
-Unless you’ve got really high-end or heirloom pieces, it could actually be more expensive to transport them than to buy new ones.
+If yourae moving far away, consider getting rid of furniture, too.
+Unless you have got really high-end or heirloom pieces, it could actually be more expensive to transport them than to buy new ones.

 Start packing early

 As you pack each box, write a detailed list of the contents.
-Don’t just write “kitchen.”
-Be more specific; a box labeled “coffee maker, toaster, bread maker” will save you from rooting around six or seven boxes to find what you need.
+Do not just write kitchen.
+Be more specific; a box labeled coffee maker, toaster, bread maker will save you from rooting around six or seven boxes to find what you need.
 Put the list right on each box and make a master list in a notebook or on the computer.
 Or check out

-Yes, they’re more expensive than a Do It Yourself move, but if you’re looking to reduce stress, hiring pros is the way to go.
+Yes, they are more expensive than a Do It Yourself move, but if you are looking to reduce stress, hiring pros is the way to go.
 Need help finding someone you can trust?
-Get a referral from your REALTOR® or a friend.
+Get a referral from your REALTOR or a friend.
 And always ask for a written estimate.

 Plan, plan, plan

 Get babysitters for the kids, pet care for your fluffy friends, and if people offer to help with packing, take them up on it.
-If you’re getting friends to help with the actual move, give them lots of notice.
-And, of course, be prepared to return the favour when it’s their turn to relocate.
+If you are getting friends to help with the actual move, give them lots of notice.
+And, of course, be prepared to return the favour when it is their turn to relocate.

 Accept ahead of time that the day will be stressful.
 When things start to get overwhelming, take a deep breath and keep in mind that the move will be over soon, and a great new place is waiting for you to make it your own.